-\paragraph{Meta-theorem} \emph{Given an online resource allocation problem, we specify a simple online policy -- based on solving a tractable optimization problem in each period -- that achieves a constant regret compared to an offline benchmark, (and hence, bounded additive gap versus the optimal policy).}
+\paragraph{Meta-theorem} \emph{Given an online allocation problem, we identify an appropriate offline benchmark, and give a simple online policy -- based on solving a tractable optimization problem in each period -- that gets constant regret compared to the benchmark (and thus, compared to the optimal policy).}